|Question||Department / Office||Phone|

 H. & S.C.
 1596.857 (b)

-NO child day care facility shall discriminate or retaliate against any child or parent/guardian on the basis or for the reason that the parent/guardian has exercised his/her right under this section to inspect the facility or has lodged a complaint with the department against a facility.
+NO child day care facility shall discriminate or retaliate against any child or parent/guardian on the basis or for the reason that the parent/ guardian has exercised their right under this section to inspect the facility or has lodged a complaint with the department against a facility.

 H. & S.C.
 1596.857 (c)